buffet/kiwmi/README.txt

 --------

 kiwmi is cool and all, because it doesn't enforce any logic itself.
-This means that the user can easily (via some Lua scripting) create their own behaiors, and can do anything they wish!
+This means that the user can easily (via some Lua scripting) create their own behaviors, and can do anything they wish!
 Of course this means that there is a steep curve to get into it, but for some people it might be worth it.

 In the future there might be a base to base your stuff on, but at the moment this doesn't even work.